mkrecny/redis-extend/README.md

 If you know lua or are interested in redis, please consider contributing an interesting and useful command - or improve the existing.

 ## Usage
-Simply access the command from scripts.json by index.
+Simply load the command from scripts/ according to 'command.lua'.
 The commands are described below. src/ contains the latest redis scripting branch from http://redis.io.

 ## Commands